tomasVergara14/bimfellow-app/README.md

 - **Reactive updates** that immediately reflect form state changes.
 - **Better scalability** by separating UI logic from form handling.

+## Contact Page & Email Integration

+The contact page is integrated with the **EmailJS** library to handle email communication.
+This functionality ensures:

+- **Automatic reply to the user** confirming that the message has been received, stating that the **BIM Fellow** team will respond as soon as possible.
+- **Email notification to the BIM Fellow team** containing the user's message, allowing for prompt follow-up and communication.
+- **SweetAlert notification** that appears after successfully sending the email and clearing the form, informing the user that their message has been sent successfully.

+This implementation enhances user experience by providing immediate feedback while ensuring the team is promptly notified of incoming messages.

 ## Image Optimization

 All images in the application are optimized using Angular's **`NgOptimizedImage`** directive.
 This ensures: